Links to dances on other pages

 People usually want to turn back to back with each other and then raise their joined arms, which is physically impossible.
 Make sure the arching couple keep their elbows bent, and allow them to let go if things get too intense, or you may have an injury on your hands.

 This is on my list of “Dances for a mixed crowd” — dances that experienced dancers and newcomers alike will enjoy.
 When I was booked to call the Friday night dance at Glen Echo in 2015 I was given a long list of things I could and could not do, including the fact that a square in the first half should have a simple repetitive figure.
-But the hot-shots there couldn't cope with it.
+This is the one I chose — but the hot-shots there couldn't cope with it.
 I had to go down on the floor and sort several sets out, and I had to walk it through again for the twos — something I've never done before.
 So I'm pleased to report that in 2016 in Ann Arbor, Michigan, at a dance advertised as “English country & contras & squares, no experience required”, all the squares got through it with no more than the usual amount of trouble — as you can see by clicking the image on the right.

 |A1:||Heads circle left ¾, pass through.
 Do-si-do to a wave.|